APB9785/AoC-2022-elixir/README.md

 TODO

 ### Day 23
-[Problem instructions](https://adventofcode.com/2022/day/23) incomplete - unique solution not possible as written 🙁
+[Problem instructions](https://adventofcode.com/2022/day/23) incomplete - unique solution not possible as written

+### Day 24
+TODO

+### Day 25
+Conversion to/from a base 5 number format where only digits 0, 1, 2 are used but each digit can be either negative or positive